-Local role Description of responsibilities Local role LEMC Chair The Chairperson of the LEMC is appointed by the local government (s.
+Local role Description of responsibilities LEMC Chair The Chairperson of the LEMC is appointed by the local government (s.
 38 of the EM Act 2005).
 Refer to appendix 6.7 for details.
 The Chairperson of the LEMC has the following roles in relation to the operation of the meeting: Chair the Local Emergency Management Committee; Manage the development and maintenance of the Local Emergency Management Arrangement within the district; Ensure the development of the committee reporting requirements in accordance with legislative and policy requirements; and Ensure the effective operation of the committee in accordance with legislation.
 The Chairperson is responsible for the process of the meeting and usually works closely with the Executive Officer (XO) on the organisation of the agenda and contents of the notes.
 The Chairperson ensures that the meeting is running smoothly and invites the participation of the participants.
-The Chairperson undertakes the following tasks: Oversees the preparation of the agenda in consultation with the XO; Opens the meeting; Welcomes and introduces members and guests; Keeps individuals focused on the topics being discussed; Makes sure that members are aware of decisions that are made; Keeps track of the time; and Closes the meeting.
-The Deputy Chairperson of the LEMC has the following roles: Acts as Chairperson to the committee in the absence of the Chairperson; Provides such assistance and advice as requested by the Chairperson; Undertake the role of Chairperson to committee working groups, as required; Facilitate the provision of relevant emergency management advice to the Chairperson and committee, as required; Provide support and direction to the XO, as required; and Understudy the roles and responsibilities of the Chairperson.
+The Chairperson undertakes the following tasks: Oversees the preparation of the topics being discussed; Makes sure that members are aware of decisions that are made; Keeps individuals focused on the topics being discussed; Makes sure that members are aware of decisions that are made; Keeps track of the time; and Closes the meeting.
+The Deputy Chairperson to the committee in the absence of the Chairperson; Undertake the role of Chairperson to committee working groups, as required; Facilitate the provision of relevant emergency management advice to the Chairperson and committee, as required; and Understudy the roles and responsibilities of the Chairperson.

 Local role Description of responsibilities LEMC Executive Officer The LEMC Executive Officer (XO) is responsible for taking notes and writing the record of the meeting and works closely with the Chairperson.
 The XO may delegate the taking of notes and record meeting details to a support officer.
 The XO focuses on the content of the meeting while the Chairperson is concerned with the process.
 The XO also takes responsibility for communicating with members outside meetings through the distribution of the agenda and the circulation of the meeting notes.
-At times there may be out-of-session matters that have to be addressed, and the XO contacts members in such instances.
-The Executive Officer typically undertakes the following tasks: Calls for agenda items before meeting allowing sufficient time for members to respond; Prepares and writes the agenda, a joint responsibility with the Chairperson; Distributes the agenda and papers before the meeting allowing adequate time for members to read them; Organises catering arrangements and acts on instructions about equipment that may be required for the meeting; Takes notes at the meeting; Prepares draft Minutes from the notes taken; Finalises the Minutes in consultation with the Chairperson; Circulates the Minutes; Means a complete record of machines and decumentation; and Keeps a complete record of meetings and documentation; and Develops a system of archiving notes and documents.
+At times there may be out-of- session matters that have to be addressed, and the XO contacts members in such instances.
+The Executive Officer typically undertakes the following tasks: Calls for agenda items before meeting allowing sufficient time for members to respond; Prepares and writes the agenda, a joint responsibility with the Chairperson; Distributes the agenda and papers before the meeting allowing adequate time for members to read them; Organises catering arrangements and acts on instructions about equipment that may be required for the meeting; Takes notes at the meeting; Branavas draft Minutes from the notes taken.
+Prepares draft Minutes from the notes taken; Finalises the Minutes in consultation with the Chairperson; Circulates the Minutes; Keeps a complete record of meetings and documentation; and Develops a system of archiving notes and documents.
+Develops a system of archiving notes and documents.